 However, if you want it to be effective and meet the requirements set out by the police and your insurer, it’s important to have it installed and maintained in accordance with the required standards by a professional company such as ourselves, an approved by NSI installer.

 Hard-wired intruder alarm systems will generally be specified in commercial premises.

-Choices of installation include both hard-wired and wireless intruder alarm systems.
-Recent improvements in reliability of wireless systems make them vastly superior to earlier models, and offer a clear advantage in terms of speed of installation and disruption.
+The reliability of the latest wireless intruder alarm systems is vastly superior to earlier models, and they have a clear advantage in terms of speed of installation and offer minimum disruption.